mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 # CSS theme variables

-<p class="description">An overview of supporting CSS theme variables in Material UI.</p>
+<p class="description">An overview of adopting CSS theme variables in Material UI.</p>

 [CSS variables](https://www.w3.org/TR/css-variables-1/) is a modern cross-browser feature that lets author declare variables in CSS and reuse them in other properties.
 It enables Material UI to improve theming and customization experience.